CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 #### NET.3.2.A30 Bandwidth Management for Critical Applications and Services (A)

-To ensure bandwidth management for critical applications and services, packet filters with appropriate bandwidth management capability should be deployed at gateways and at the transition between different security zones.
+To ensure bandwidth management for critical applications and services, packet filters with appropriate bandwidth management capability SHOULD be used at gateways and at the transition between different security zones.

 #### NET.3.2.A31 Use of Certified Products (CI)